 By

 As an immigration attorney, I am thrilled to share an exciting success story.
 Recently, I had my client’s National Interest Waiver petition approved in just 13 days.
 This achievement not only underscores my client’s exceptional qualifications but also showcases my commitment and expertise.

 In this blog post, I will examine this case in detail.
-Many clients come to my office to explore the eligibility for the National Interest Waiver because it allows them to bypass the usual employment based green card requirements of a job offer and lengthy labor certification process.
+Many clients come to my office to explore eligibility for the National Interest Waiver because it allows them to bypass the usual employment-based green card requirements of a job offer and the lengthy labor certification process.
 In order to qualify for the National Interest Waiver (NIW), the professionals need to hold an advanced degree and provide evidence that they meet the following three criteria: (i) their endeavor has both substantial merit and national importance, (ii) they are well positioned to advance the endeavor and (iii) on balance, it would be beneficial to the U.S. to waive the job offer and labor certification requirements.
+That’s where we come in when you contact us!

-Third, my client was hired as the top candidate of the advertised competitive search.
-We submitted support letters confirming that none of the U.S. candidates – many from top U.S universities – provided the same level of accomplishment and promise as my client.
+Third, my client was hired as the top candidate in the advertised competitive search.
+Our immigration lawyers submitted support letters confirming that none of the U.S. candidates – many from top U.S. universities – provided the same level of accomplishment and promise as my client.
 We established with overwhelming evidence that my client offers contributions of such value that, he will serve the national interest to a substantially greater degree than would an available U.S. worker having the same minimum qualifications even if other qualified U.S. workers are available.
-Accordingly, it would be beneficial to the United State to waive the job offer and labor certification requirement.
+Accordingly, it would be beneficial to the United States to waive the job offer and labor certification requirement.
 The waiver of the job offer is in the national interest.
-Accordingly, my client me the third criterium.
+Accordingly, my client met the third criterium.
 We have demonstrated that my client’s contributions in the Earth and Space science field are of such unusual significance that they merit the special benefit of an interest waiver.

-Please review our olther post discussing some of out other National Interest Waiver cases: click here (NIW for Senior Power System Engineer) or here (NIW for Mining Engineer).
+Please review our other post discussing some of our other National Interest Waiver cases: click here (NIW for Senior Power System Engineer) or here (NIW for Mining Engineer).

+By